shivannis/xandr-docs-public/xandr-docs/articles/monetize/partner-fees.md

 - Advertiser **ad serving fees** and **creative hosting fees**, which are charged for delivering a line item's creative assets.

-- **Data fees** that are not cleared by Xandr as part of the Data Marketplace.
+- **Data fees** that are not cleared by Microsoft Advertising as part of the Data Marketplace.

 - Post-bid **reporting fees** - for example, using a pixel to track where impressions are served and then auditing retroactively how many transactions violated brand safety standards.